tomtomh512/fastapi-map/README.md

 - Interactive map – Look up locations an interactive map
 - Authentication - Create an account with a username and password
-- Custom Lists – Create and manage lists to save and organize locations to
+- Custom lists – Create and manage lists to save and organize locations to

 ---